ShelterMe-app/ShelterMe/README.md

-*This application is a college project that presents our skills and work.
+*Note: This application is a college project that presents our skills and work.
 It may or may not be supported in the future with updates.*

 <p align="center">
   <img src="src/main/resources/Images/Logo-corners.png" width = "200" height = "200">